nithyalokuge/MUSA/README.md

 ```
 **4. Set environment variables**: update the `.env` file in the root directory and populate it with the necessary values.
 You can refer to the [`.env.example`](#envexample) file for guidance.

-**5. Database and Tables won't be created for you:**
+**5. Tables won't be created for you:**

-Using MySQL phpAdmin dashboard, create a database called `musa`.
-Then click on `Import` and upload the `musa.sql` file provided in the `docs` folder.
+Using the MySQL phpAdmin dashboard, click on `Import` and upload the `musa.sql` file provided in the `docs` folder.
 In this way, all tables and their data will be automatically uploaded.

 **6. Run the project**:
 ```bash